esmuigors2/Prep2Cry/README.md

      <pre>pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#" <b>-d PBE0 -b pob_tzvp_2012 -t tmpl_opt CaF2_tzvp2018_PBE0_opt.d12</b></pre>

      Here,
-     - -d option gives the DFA (density functional approximation) used, while
+     - -d option gives the DFA (density functional approximation) used;

+       If the argument for this option is HF, RHF or UHF, the script will automatically remove the DFT block from the input file.

      - -b specifies the basis set, as found under `$CRYVAR_BSDIR/basis/Ca/pob_tzvp_2012.bas` and `$CRYVAR_BSDIR/basis/F/pob_tzvp_2012.bas` .

        If there is no such basis set under `$CRYVAR_BSDIR/basis/$element_name` , the script will abort, and the input file will not be prepared.
 Please do one of the following: